Last Updated on: May 30, 2026

 2. Eastern-screech Owl

-They have an even pitched trill called a tremolo that lasts up to six seconds, used by families to communicate.
+Eastern-screech Owls have an even pitched trill called a tremolo that lasts up to six seconds.
+Their calls are typically used by families to communicate between themselves.

-The other song is a descending whinny that lasts up to two seconds — they use it to defend the territory.
-Eastern screech owls can sing both at once.
-Additionally, a mating pair may sing day and night.
+Their other song is a descending whinny that lasts up to two seconds.They will often use this one to defend their territory.
+Eastern screech owls can sing both of these songs at the same time, and mating pairs will also sing throughout the day and the night.

 3. Great Horned Owl

-It’s a common species throughout North America.
-You’ll hear the male owl sing to advertise its territory in a mixture of deep and soft notes that sound like Hoo-HOO-Hoo-Hoo.
+The Great Horned Owl is a common species throughout North America.
+You’ll often hear the male owls sing to claim their territory.
+This is a distinctive call, a mixture of deep and soft notes that sound like Hoo-HOO-Hoo-Hoo.

-When a pair chants together, the female owl starts then the male follows at a lower pitch.
-These owls are more active at night.
-You’re more likely to hear them at dusk or early morning.
+When a pair of Great Horned Owls chant together, the female owl will typically start before being followed by the male at a lower pitch.
+These owls are more active at night, so you’re more likely to hear them at dusk or early morning.

-This species makes other sounds, from hisses to barks and shrieks.
-It claps its bill in stressful situations, such as when a human gets too close to nestlings.
+Great Horned Owls make a number of other sounds, from hisses to barks and shrieks.
+It will also clap its bill in stressful situations, such as when a human gets too close to nestlings, emitting a loud knocking sound.

 4. Burrowing Owl

-If you want to know burrowing owls are around, listen for cooing males make during the mating season.
-You might mistake its owl hoots for the deep call of a mourning dove.
-They also use this sound to defend their burrows from predators like rattlesnakes.
+If you want to know whether Burrowing Owls are around, it’s worth waiting around for their mating season when males make a soft cooing sound.
+It’s easy to mistake its Burrowing Owl hoots for the call of a mourning dove.
+Burrowing Owls also rely on this sound to defend their burrows from predators like rattlesnakes.
+Before they get the hang of their song, younger birds tend to have more of a rasping sound.

 5. Barn Owl

-You’ll hear the males more, especially as they invite the female owls to inspect the nesting site.
-If you hear female owls, they’re most likely asking the males for some food.
+You’ll almost always hear males more frequently, especially as they invite the female owls to inspect the nesting site.

 6. Snowy Owl

-Both sexes hoot, but the male has more powerful hoots.
-They hoot from two to six times at once.
-It lets out a deep, hoarse sound that travels up to seven miles.
-It hoots, whistles, or hisses when defending its territory.
+Both male and female Snowy Owls hoot, however the male has a more powerful call.
+Snowy Owls tend to hoot from two to six times at once.
+They will let out a deep, hoarse sound that can travel up to seven miles.
+Snowy Owls will also hoot, whistle, and hiss when defending their territory.

 7. Northern Saw-Whet Owl

-Roaming Tip: There’s more to an owl’s hoot than meets the eye!
-Know how this enigmatic bird figures in folklore and myths.
-Read this post to find out more — Owl Symbolism.
+Roaming Tip: Many cultures believe that there is more to an owl’s presence and call than meets the eye.
+Read our post here to find out more — Owl Symbolism.

 Watch This!